RachelFurlong-dev/bug-match-M2/README.md

 I have used Jest as an introduction to automated testing to test code already written.
 The next stage in my development will be to implement this testing process as the product is being built.

-### Prerequisites Required:
+### Requirements:
-Before running the tests, some modification is required to index.html and script.js: comment out the EmailJS & modal scripts as well as line 15 appending the squares container to the DOM.
-Further information can be seen in the Bugs section below for an explanation regarding running the test environment.
+Before running the tests, a modification is required in script.js: comment out the EmailJS & modal scripts as well as line 15 appending the squares container to the DOM.

 ### Testing the Array of Objects
 Checks if an array of objects: